 - If you can, give creams a couple of minutes to sink in before putting clothing on over the top.

-- Turn greasy clothes inside out and use a hot wash for the best chance of shifting build-ups of cream from clothing.
+- Turn greasy clothes inside out and use a hot wash.
+This gives the best chance of shifting build-ups of cream from clothing.

-- Run your washing machine with a load of old towels or sheets on the hottest wash you can with plenty of detergent to shift any greasy build ups.
+- Run your washing machine empty on the hottest wash with plenty of detergent to shift any greasy, eczema cream build ups.
 Doing this every 2-3 weeks should keep the rubber seals damage free for longer.
+Washing machine manufacturers refer to this as a service wash.
+If you can’t bear to run the machine empty, fill it with towels or bedding.
+Some machine will automatically remind you to do this.

 - If possible, try not to tumble dry items that still have hard-to-shift greasy residues.